rengokantai/psa2compocommu_nt/README.md

 ```
 considerations when using nativeElement
-- directly access DOM
+- Using nativeElement -> directly accessing the DOM
-- tightly coupled with browser
+- Tightly coupled to the browser
-- May not be able to use server side rendering
+- May not be able to use server side rendering or web workers
-- pose threat,  innerHtml
+- Can pose a security threat, especially if accessing innerHtml

 ### 4 ViewChildren